chrispobrien/03-JavaScript/README.md

 # JavaScript Password Generator

 ## Description
 Week 3 of Columbia Engineering Coding Bootcamp has us writing JavaScript code to prompt the user for parameters of a password to generate.
-Parameters include length, and whether or not to include upper case letters, lower case letters, numbers, or symbols.
+Parameters include length, and whether or not to include upper case letters, lower case letters, numbers, and symbols.

 Obviously to generate a password at least one character type must be selected.
 Length is between 8 and 128 characters.